Comment on "Chiral symmetry restoration, the eigenvalue density of the Dirac operator, and the axial U(1) anomaly at finite temperature": Abstract

 \section{Abstract}

-Aoki, Fukaya, and Taniguchi claim that both the spectral density of the Dirac operator at the origin and the topological susceptibility must vanish identically for sufficiently small but nonzero mass $m$ in the chirally symmetric phase of QCD with two light quark flavors, under certain technical assumptions on the spectrum and on the dependence of observables on $m$.
-Independently of these assumptions, I argue that a crucial step of their proof is not justified, and the validity of these conclusions should be reassessed.
+Aoki, Fukaya, and Taniguchi claim that both the spectral density of the Dirac operator at the origin and the topological susceptibility must vanish identically for sufficiently small but nonzero quark mass $m$ in the chirally symmetric phase of quantum chromodynamics with two light quark flavors, under certain technical assumptions on the spectrum and on the dependence of observables on $m$.
+I argue that a crucial step of their proof is not justified, and the validity of these conclusions should be reassessed.

 \paragraph{}